AndersenBall/SeaSerpent/README.md

 # SeaSerpent

 SeaSerpent is a Unity-based project designed to deliver an immersive pirate-themed gameplay experience.
-Leveraging advanced Unity features, such as physics-based interactions, intelligent pathfinding, and real-time multiplayer capabilities, it provides an engaging and dynamic adventure for players.
+It is a brilliant mixture between a Pirate RPG Adventure, RTS, and grand strategy.

 ## Table of Contents